aaronjamesyoung/ajy-digitalgarden/src/site/notes/Fastpacking Gear.md

 [[📘 Fastpacking\|📘 Fastpacking]]

 Stuff that might go with me on a backpacking or fastpacking trip.
+This is my gear, not a list of recommended gear to purchase.
+However this list would be a good place to start a checklist of gear needed.

 ## Pack